-- If this is your first game of ThunderstoneQuest, open the A Mirror in the Dark Quest bundle, separate the cards listed in the brown Sidebox on page 6, and use them for setup.
+- 1. Choose the cards with which you will play.
+If this is your first game of Thunderstone Quest, open the A Mirror in the Dark Quest bundle, separate the cards listed in the brown Sidebox on page 6, and use them for setup.
 Set out 4 Hero stacks face up in their respective Class spots in The Guilds' Quarter: 1 Cleric, 1 Fighter, 1 Rogue, 1 Wizard.
 If a Hero has more than one Class, you choose which spot to put it in.
-Arrange the Heroes so the Level 1 (1) versions are on top, then the Level 2 (11) versions, with the Level 3 (11) versions at the bottom. - 2.
+Arrange the Heroes so the Level 1 (1) versions are on top, then the Level 2 (1) versions, with the Level 3 (1) versions at the bottom. - 2.
 In their respective spots in The Marketplace, set out two stacks of each: Items, Spells, and Weapons.
 Add an additional stack from two of these three categories to the Any spots.